TorryDo/Floating-Bubble-View/README.md

                 // show close-bubble, true by default
                 .enableCloseBubble(true)

-                // the more value (dp), the larger closeable-area .closablePerimeter(100)
+                // the more value (dp), the larger closable-area .distanceToClose(100)

                 // choose behavior of the bubbles
                 // DYNAMIC_CLOSE_BUBBLE: close-bubble moving based on the bubble's location